Nirvana

 Well, this one was kind of important.
 It certainly changed everything for me.
 There were, of course, tons of versions of this one.
 I'll focus on the vinyl releases, as those were a bit more manageable.

 In the States, there were originally three vinyl releases: a jukebox 7" and two promo 12"s.
 The 7"s were pretty standard and remain fairly common.
 There were, naturally, a couple of variants.
 One lists the label as David Geffen Company and another shows it as Geffen Records, Inc. The "David Geffen Company" version is MUCH more common than the "Geffen Records, Inc." version.
+Discourage Records in Portland clued me into this little detail: Geffen existed as David Geffen Company as a legal entity before October 30, 1992, and again from April 1, 1993 onward.
+In the interim, they were Geffen Records, Inc. If we then follow that logic through, all pressings of this 7" from its release date up until late 1992 would have carried the David Geffen Company imprint, and then any pressings that occured in the brief five-month period from November 1992 - March 1993 would have had the Geffen Records, Inc. labels (assuming everyone over the pressing operation was on top of everything, which is a leap).
+So this is in line with the anecdotal evidence that the Geffen Records, Inc. records are much rarer.
 Prices for both versions went way up a few years ago, and they have stayed stable at those higher levels since.
 Interestingly, the rarer version has not really appreciated more than the other one (yet).

+The two 12"s have seemed to be the focal point for collectors in recent years.
 One of the U.S. 12"s was on black vinyl and came in a plain white sleeve with a label affixed to it.
 The other came in a full picture sleeve and was on yellow vinyl.
-The major label singles were generally pressed in large quantities, so it wasn't always easy to determine which would become the more valuable version.
+The major label singles were generally pressed in large quantities, so it wasn't always easy to determine which would be rare or become the more valuable version.
 It also didn't necessarily happen in the short term.
 This release is a great example.
-None were particularly valuable over many years.
-In recent years, the yellow 12" has emerged as the desirable version of "Smells Like Teen Spirit" to own and prices have gone crazy.
-I've separated out the yellow 12" from the other U.S. versions in the charts below because the scale of the yellow is so different from the others that it created a misleading visualization.
+Neither was particularly valuable over many years.
+In recent years, the yellow 12" has emerged as the really expensive version of "Smells Like Teen Spirit" to own and prices have gone crazy, even though it has been sold far more frequently than the black promo.
+This is the power of color vinyl.
+The black 12" was affordable for a longer stretch, but has now jumped as well.

 In Europe, there were several vinyl releases.
 Versions of the picture sleeve 7" came out in the UK, Germany, Spain, and France.
 There were a couple of variants of the UK 7".
 It came with both molded sliver labels and black paper labels.
 The silver ones have the lettering molded right into the vinyl.
 People call these "injection labels", but I don't really know where that term came from.
 For the commercial release, the label area was then painted silver, so the label appeared silver and the text appeared black.
 There was also a jukebox version of the 7" that left the labels that unpainted - the text is all there, but everything is black.
 This version is the tougher one to find of the UK batch.
 All of the commercial European 7"s are fairly easy to find except for the Spanish 7", which can take a bit of work.